plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms.md

 ![](https://lh5.googleusercontent.com/oxanafasV3-ifV5DlpPn1enB42kOdyZPOn1VJbtGts\_MTnyaZ9CK0lqYn9CFuZyQuUUqhLr6mIvzPfLFQXN3zrk4tppm\_Y2ESkAWF29sft9gAMgweJqceauttEoJDIhv7Usp\_CqM)

-CAKE-BNB and BUSD-BNB are pinned to the top of the list with the default **Hot** sorting.
+WAYA-BNB and BUSD-BNB are pinned to the top of the list with the default **Hot** sorting.
 After the pinned Farms, Hot will show other Farms in order of how new they are.

 You can choose another sorting option if you like, such as by **APR** for the Farms with the highest reward rate currently.

-When you find a Farm that you'd like to use, note down the trading pair, e.g. BNB-CAKE in case you need it later.
+When you find a Farm that you'd like to use, note down the trading pair, e.g. BNB-WAYA in case you need it later.

 ### Providing liquidity to get LP Tokens